 Working back through my academic lineage uncovered some interesting facts -- e.g. that my academic great-great-great-great grandfather was the first student ever awarded a PhD in Psychology from Yale, in 1895; and that my academic great-great-great-great-great grandfather established the original Yale Psychological Laboratory.

 The journal American Psychologist published this short professional biography in 2006.
 Or, you can read a shorter, more formal, and more recent biographical blurb.

 You can download or view a copy of my CV, or see a list of my papers on Google Scholar.

 Please feel free to contact me with any questions about our research:

-Some of the material on this website is based on work supported by grants from the National Science Foundation, the National Institutes of Health, and the Office of Naval Research.
+Some of the material on this website is based on work supported by grants from the National Science Foundation, the National Institutes of Health, the Office of Naval Research, and the Templeton Foundation.
 Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these agencies.